CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 > [!IMPORTANT]
 > **TEMPLATE TODO:**
-> Provide the images and fill the TODO link, or delete this section.
+> Provide the images and fill the TODO link and PULL_IMAGE_NAME, or delete this section.

 An image with the runtime environment and an image with the development environment (includes shell utilities) both running as root (but with a configured zshell for users specified at runtime as well)